-Zantac shows links to many different types of cancer throughout the body, including the liver, stomach, bladder, pancreas, rectum and colon, esophagus, liver, prostate and breasts.
+Zantac shows links to many different types of cancer throughout the body, including the liver, stomach, bladder, pancreas, rectum and colon, esophagus and prostate.
 Zantac is metabolized by the liver which is why liver cancer is often the first and most obvious outcome of toxic exposure.
 A significant development in the research on these cases shows juvenile cancers as well.

 Can I get compensation if I was diagnosed with cancer caused by Zantac?

 If you and your attorney can prove that your cancer is the result of using Zantac, you may be able to receive compensation for it.
 Compensation for Zantac claims can include losses like medical expenses, pain and suffering, lost income during treatment and recovery, and other related costs and losses.

 How long do I have to file a Zantac claim?